chriswayg/windows-debloated-with-privacy/README.md

 	* File System: On

 ### Configure Edge Browser
-- Upon first launch
+- Upon first launch (do not use a MS account for synching)
 	- Sync -> Start without your data
 	- Google -> Continue without this data
-	- Uncheck; "Make MS experience more useful"
+	- Uncheck: "Make MS experience more useful"
 * Start Screen
-	* Custom: all Off except for "Show Quick Links"
+	* Custom: all *Off* except for "Show Quick Links"
 - Settings
 	- Privacy -> Strict
 	- (scroll down) Address bar and search -> Search Engine -> DuckDuckGo